demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 ```

-If follow user operation is successful, we need to return *204 No Content* and for failure case, we have to print the actual exception in the console and return *500 Internal Server Error*.
+If following a user operation is successful, we need to return *204 No Content*, and if it is a failure, we have to print the actual exception details to the console and return *500 Internal Server Error*.

 ```fsharp
 // FsTweet.Web/Social.fs